Ōfunato: 2011 Tōhoku earthquake and tsunami

 Ōfunato hit the headlines again when it was heavily damaged in the 2011 Tōhoku earthquake and tsunami.
 The wave was estimated to have reached 23.6 meters in height.
 Funneled in by the narrow bay, the tsunami continued inland for 3 kilometres.
-The town's theatre was one of very few buildings left standing (and remarkably, was undamaged) and gave shelter to about 250 survivors.
+Ofunato's theatre - which had remarkably sustained no damage - was one of the few buildings still standing, and gave shelter to about 250 survivors.
 Provisional counts listed 3,498 houses out of 15,138 houses in the town destroyed by the tsunami and 305 lives were confirmed lost.
 At least six of the town's 58 designated evacuation sites were inundated by the tsunami.
-Ofunato was featured in the British documentary "Japan's Tsunami Caught on Camera" which was broadcast on Channel 4 in the United Kingdom.
+The impact of the earthquake and tsunami on Ōfunato, as well as the rescue efforts in its aftermath, was featured extensively in the British documentary "Japan's Tsunami Caught on Camera" which was broadcast on Channel 4 in the United Kingdom.

+2025 Ōfunato Wildfire

+On 26 February 2025, a wildfire would occur southeast of the city, growing to become one of the largest in Japanese history by 4 March.

 Government

 Ōfunato has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 25 members. Ōfunato contributes one seat to the Iwate Prefectural legislature.
 In terms of national politics, the city is part of Iwate 2nd district of the lower house of the Diet of Japan.